 The digital pension platform saw its assets under management more than double in the first half of 2021 compared to the same period last year.
 PensionBee now houses just under £2bn in customer deposits, up from £915m in 2020.

 Despite being smaller than other fintechs, PensionBee also saw its revenues jump by 109 per cent between the first half of 2020 and the first half of 2021.

 PensionBee now has revenues of £5.4m, compared to £2.6m in the first six months of 2020, although the ever-elusive profitability is still at arm’s length away.

-The firm also saw its EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortisation) shoot up by 89 per cent to £7.6m from £4m in the same six month period.
+The firm also saw its EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortisation) losses widen by 89 per cent to £7.6m from £4m in the same six month period last year